Skip to Main Content

 Q: What happens after my final dissertation defense?

 You will receive a copy of your final defense ballot along with instructions for uploading your dissertation to ProQuest for publishing.
 Before uploading, however, you MUST make any revisions requested by your committee and submit your dissertation for professional copy editing.
-You will receive information on Concordia-approved copy editors along with the signed ballot after the defense.
+A list of copy editors with whom past CUC students have had success is available under "Milestone 3 Documents".

 The timing of your final defense affects when you will be eligible to graduate.
 Please see the deadlines below – they are the same every year.
 If you are unsure if you will be able to meet them, please contact your dissertation committee members, who should be able to help you determine a realistic timeline for your study.